chomnoue/CarND-LaneLines-P1/writeup.md

 A possible improvement would be to improve interpolation to fit curves.
 I will for example try to use [polyomial regression](https://docs.scipy.org/doc/numpy/reference/generated/numpy.polyfit.html) instead of linear regression.

-Another potential improvement could be to try to elimiate potential obstacles from lane detection.
-I will for example elimiate the zone staight in front of the car from the interest zone.
+Another potential improvement could be to try to eliminate potential obstacles from lane detection.
+I will for example eliminate the zone staight in front of the car from the interest zone.